 Mike Hawkins was elected in November 2008, re-elected in 2012, and re-elected again in 2016.
-He is a graduate of Brevard High School and has both a Bachelor of Arts and a Masters in Business Administration from the University of North Carolina at Chapel Hill.
+He is a graduate of Brevard High School and has both Bachelor of Arts and Masters in Business Administration degrees from the University of North Carolina at Chapel Hill.

-He is president of Pisgah Enterprises Inc., which owns and operates residential and commercial real estate properties, and is financial controller for his family's Pisgah Fish Camp restaurant in Pisgah Forest.
-He lives in Brevard with his wife, Claudia, who is a local certified public accountant.
-Mike and Claudia have one daughter, Allison, currently in law school at UNC-Chapel Hill.
+He is president of Pisgah Enterprises Inc., which owns and operates residential and commercial real estate properties, and his family's Pisgah Fish Camp restaurant in Pisgah Forest.
+He lives in Brevard with his wife, Claudia, who is a certified public accountant.
+Mike and Claudia have one daughter, Allison, who is an attorney with Covington & Burling LLC in Washington, D.C.

 Q & A